fbpx

 • Strawberries

 Looking for a low-maintenance way to grow fresh produce?
-Consider hydroponics, a method of growing plants without soil.
+Consider the Kratky method which is growing plants without soil.
 Instead, plants are grown in a nutrient-rich water solution, making it ideal for small spaces and indoor gardening.

 Did you know that the Cambridge Food Bank gives mostly fresh foods in our emergency food hampers?
 Consider growing extra fruits and vegetables this season and we’d be happy to accept your donations.
 Sign up here if you’d like to show your interest in doing so.